-North Korea: Pyongyang fires suspected long-range missile, says Seoul
+North Korea: Pyongyang fires suspected ICBM

 The North has tested a record number of missiles this year as tensions have risen.

-Despite crippling sanctions, Pyongyang has conducted six nuclear tests between 2006 and 2017, and is believed to be planning a seventh.
+Despite crippling sanctions, Pyongyang conducted six nuclear tests between 2006 and 2017 and is believed to be planning a seventh.

 It has continued to advance its military capability - in breach of United Nations Security Council resolutions - to threaten its neighbours and potentially even bring the US mainland within striking range.

 Wednesday's launch saw one of Pyongyang's ballistic missiles cross the Northern Limit Line (NLL), a disputed maritime border between the Koreas.

-It landed outside South Korea's territorial waters but was is the closest a North Korean missile has come to the border.
+It landed outside South Korea's territorial waters but was the closest a North Korean missile got to the border.

 Seoul responded with warplanes firing three air-to-ground missiles that also crossed the disputed maritime demarcation line.